google/kf/docs/content/en/docs/v2.11/developer/scaling/resource-management.md

 Memory and ephemeral storage are both set to 1Gi if not specified.

-CPU defautls to one of the following
+CPU defaults to one of the following

 * 1/10th of a CPU if the platform operator hasn't overridden it.
 * A CPU value proportionally scaled by the amount of memory requested.